Liberals flub COVID-19 emergency assistance

 In his CCPA report "The Rent is Due Soon," Ricardo Tranjan reveals that of the 3.4 million renters in Ontario, 46 per cent have total savings that amount to less than one month's income.

-Without paid sick leave, or adequate income support, workers though sick are are forced to continue on the job because they have no other way of making ends meet.
+Without paid sick leave, or adequate income support, sick workers are forced to continue on the job because they have no other way of making ends meet.

 When each individual infected with the virus infects two people or more, the virus spreads rapidly.
 In response, countries like France and Spain have locked down their economies -- and ordered people to stay home -- to reduce the number of infected people bringing the virus into contact with others.